 In this HR Blast we focus on one specific area of the GDPR regulations: Reporting Data Breaches.
-You may have been hiding under a rock over the last few months – but if you haven’t, you will know that the GDPR will replace the current Data Protection legislation on 25th May this year, and there is an obligation on companies to get compliant!
+You may have been hiding under a rock – but if you haven’t, you will know that the GDPR replaced the current Data Protection legislation on 25th May 2018, and there are still some issues with companies becoming compliant!

 Let’s start with a question … is the following scenario a data breach that you would need to report if you had made this error?

 This week our MD stayed in a hotel (leisure, not business).
 On leaving she was advised her invoice would be emailed.
 An invoice was emailed just a few hours later but addressed to a man she did not know and the invoiced included his home address.
 Presumably her invoice had been emailed to someone else or perhaps her personal data had never left the hotel system.

 If you have found this page looking for GDPR Support:

 - Instantly downloadable model GDPR documentation (including a data breach report and policies, guides, registers etc.) through our sister site Docs Wizard – 12-month essentials membership £99 +VAT, or download any 5 essentials documents for £5+VAT (introductory offer).

 - Commercial advice (no contract) and training courses.
 Contact us.

 Under the GDPR, there is a mandatory breach reporting responsibility on all organisations that handle data (under the Data Protection Act it was simply advised, not a legal requirement).